 #4: The Flyswatter White Board Race

 Who doesn’t like hitting something with a flyswatter, right?
-You can use this game to work on recognizing minimal pairs.
+You can use this game to work on recognizing minimal pairs, but only if your classroom has a white board.

 The way it works is that write a bunch of similar sounding words on the board all spaced out randomly.
 Then, two students come up to the front (one from each team) and are given a flyswatter.
 The teacher says a word and the students race to hit the correct word first.
 You can erase the word, leave it on, or replace it with a new one.